Queen’s Counsel (QC)

 Personal Injury - Leading Silks Tier 4 - ‘Outstanding advocate.
 Clever and alive to innovative legal arguments.’

 Clinical Negligence (Silks) - Band 1- A high-ranking silk, with over 30 years' experience in the field of clinical negligence, who is admired for his depth of knowledge.
 He is regularly instructed by both claimants and defendants, and has handled important cases such as Smith v Chief Constable of Sussex Police.
 He is also trusted with complex personal injury claims.
-"Has a talent for analysing and distilling complex issues and explaining them in terms clients can understand.
-He is a very strong and polished trial advocate who is always ready to fight the difficult cases."
+"Ed is excellent - he is very thorough and extremely personable."
+"His cross-examination skills are phenomenal and he's extremely hard-working.
+He knows his cases back to front and is an extremely intelligent man."

 Personal injury (Silks) - Band 2 - Maintains an impressive, multidisciplinary practice comprising catastrophic personal injury, clinical negligence and police law.
 He is regularly instructed in cases wherein the victim makes allegations against the state regarding its failure to protect against criminal acts.
 He has a deep knowledge of psychiatric damage claims.
 He is regularly instructed by both leading claimant and defendant firms.